-Typically local roads account for less than 25% of the vehicle miles traveled but make up between 62% and 74% of the transportation network.
+Local roads account for less than 25% of the vehicle miles traveled but make up between 62% and 74% of the transportation network.
 They are usually characterized as having a low number of lanes, low speed limits, and low traffic volumes.
 Local roads are classified after the arterials and collectors have been identified within the network.

-Crash Data Map
+Crash Data

-The transportation analysis of Area 7 reviewed functional classifications, traffic operations, and safety.
+The transportation analysis of Area 8 reviewed functional classifications, traffic operations, and safety.
 Potential improvements were identified by analyzing historic and projected traffic volumes, crash data, and delay levels, with roads ranked by priority.
-No capacity improvements were needed based on projected volumes, but Roberts Mill Road, W Road, and Montlake Road were flagged for safety concerns due to recent crash data, detailed in Figure 2.6.
+Review of historic crash data identified Middle Valley Road, Daisy Dallas Road, and Gann Road as exceeding the statewide average crash rate based on the frequency and severity of crashes over the past three years.
+The historic crash data is shown on Figure 2.6.

-Figure 2.6: Area 7 Crash Data Map (08/24/2020-08/24/2023)
+Figure 2.6: Area 8 Crash Data Map (08/24/2020 - 08/24/2023)